John R. Oishei Children’s Hospital

 A major milestone of the new John R. Oishei Children's Hospital was celebrated on December 7, 2015 when the highest piece of steel was raised into the air and placed atop the 12-story structure located at Ellicott and High Streets across from the Buffalo General Medical Center.

-Construction workers are now enclosing the building and then the focus will shift to interior work.
+The construction of the new hospital has hit the 89 percent comlpetion as of May 2017.
+The current work focues on the hospital's interior.
 Turner Construction Company expects The John R. Oishei Children’s Hospital to be complete in November 2017.

 Kaleida Health opened seven new outpatient clinics at the Oishei Children’s Outpatient Center in January 2017.
 The Outpatient Center relocated from Bryant Street to 1001 Main Street and will be connected to the new John R. Oishei Children’s Hospital.
 An $11.5 million matching grant was provided by the New York State Department of Health to support the Outpatient Center’s relocation to the Buffalo-Niagara Medical Campus.